NATO's on notice in Ukraine crisis: What's next? | DW | 29.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Moscow is demanding NATO forces leave eastern Europe — or else.
+Moscow has demanded that NATO forces leave Eastern Europe — or else.
 The threats are certainly having an effect, but it could be the opposite one the Kremlin wants.
+Teri Schultz reports from Brussels.

 Romania has long wanted a NATO battlegroup on its territory, similar to those mustered for Estonia, Latvia, Lithuania and Poland after Russia's invasion of Ukraine in 2014.